-To address these challenges, we present Adaptive Autoguidance Diffusion Recommender System (\textbf{\ourmethod}), a diffusion-based RS that promotes item-side fairness while maintaining competitive accuracy.
-The main novelty of our approach is an adaptive autoguidance~(AG)~\cite{karras2025diffusion_bad_version_aan} mechanism combined with a fairness-aware regularization.
+To address these challenges, we present an Adaptive Autoguidance Diffusion Recommender System (\textbf{\ourmethod}), a diffusion-based RS that promotes item-side fairness while maintaining competitive accuracy.
+The main novelty of our approach is adaptive autoguidance (AG)~\cite{karras2025diffusion_bad_version_aan}, alongside a fairness-aware regularization.
 Originally introduced for image generation, AG guides a diffusion model using a degraded version of itself during inference.
 The discrepancy between the main and weak models serves as a corrective signal, indicating how the main model deviates from its weaker counterpart.
 Leveraging this signal, AG seeks to identify and reduce errors made by the main model, guiding the generation process toward higher-quality outputs with a fixed guidance weight.
 Building on this, \ourmethod replaces the fixed weight in AG and learns step-wise guidance weights during training.
-In addition, we propose a unified popularity regularization that jointly constrains the overexposure of highly popular items and promotes underrepresented long-tail items.
+In addition, we propose a popularity regularization term that jointly constrains the overexposure of highly popular items and promotes underrepresented long-tail items.
 At inference time, the learned weights dynamically adjust the strength of autoguidance at each denoising step, steering the generation process toward a more balanced distribution of item exposure.
 The main contributions of this work are twofold: (1) A novel adaptive autoguidance mechanism for item-side fairness in diffusion RSs.
-(2) Extensive experimental evaluation of the proposed approach, including ablation studies.
+(2) Extensive experimental evaluation\footnote{Our implementation is available at \url{https://github.com/hcai-mms/A2G-DiffRec}.} of the proposed approach, including ablation studies.
 Evaluation is conducted on three real-world datasets.
 The results show that \ourmethod achieves consistent improvements in item-side fairness while maintaining competitive recommendation accuracy.